Close Menu

 Does the error still persist?
 This might be due to incompatible/misconfigured drivers that are manually installed on your PC.
 These drivers conflict with Windows system files, causing a DPC Watchdog Violation BSOD error.
 You need to install/update Authorized drivers on your PC.

-• Right-click on “This PC” from the Desktop and click on “Manage Button.”
+1. Right-click on “This PC” on the Desktop and select “Manage.”

 image shwoing manage button in Windows